cvisionai/tator/doc/setup_tator/cluster.rst

 are starting with a fresh (or near fresh) install of Ubuntu Linux 20.04.
 Other distributions may also work, but steps are literal to the Ubuntu platform.

-To serve the web application to the world wide web, the tutorial  will use `DuckDNS <http://www.duckdns.org/>`_ to create a domain for the app.
+To serve the web application, the tutorial  will use `DuckDNS <http://www.duckdns.org/>`_ to create a domain for the app.
-Tator is configured to work over https, so a TLS certificate is required.
-`LetsEncrypt <https://letsencrypt.org>`_ is used to retrieve a TLS certificate automatically using an HTTP 01 challenge; this requires that the deployment be accessible by LetsEncrypt via http on port 80.
-If this is not possible, the Secret objects tls-cert and tls-key must be created manually.
-See scripts/cert/selfsigned.sh for an example of how to do this.

 For hardware, you can use a single virtual machine, a single node, or a cluster of nodes in a local area network.
 Other CAs can also be used